netgen-layouts/layouts-ibexa-tags-query/README.md

 ```

 Due to how prepending configuration of other bundles works in Symfony, to make
-this query type display after the existing Ibexa Platform query type, you need
+this query type display after the existing Ibexa CMS query type, you need
 to add the bundle BEFORE `NetgenLayoutsIbexaBundle` in the list of activated
 bundles.